Punktum-dk/whois-service-specification/README.md

 <a id="domain-name-query"></a>
 ### Domain name query

-This is an example of a standard inquiry for a domain name
+This is an example of a standard inquiry for a domain name.

+The constraints on a domain name in the .dk zone is described in the [DK Hostmaster Name Service Specification][DKHMNSDOM].

 <a id="example-query-for-domain-name-information"></a>
 #### Example query for domain name information